aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/rendering-3d-scenes/manual-render-targets/_index.md

 ## Step 5: Manually Control Render Targets

 Now, let's dive into the heart of customization.
-Use Aspose.3D to manually control render targets:
+Use Aspose.3D to manually control render targets, create a **custom render texture**, and **set viewport color** to pink:

 ```java
 try (Renderer renderer = Renderer.createRenderer()) {